 However, most of the research into the relationship between aspartic acid and fertility is focused on male fertility due to aspartic acid’s role in testosterone regulation.

 What are the side effects of aspartic acid supplements?

 There are several detrimental effects on the body associated with the intake of aspartic acid supplements.
 This is because supplements that boost the intake of a single type of amino acid can lead to a negative nitrogen balance in the body.

 A negative nitrogen balance means that the amount of nitrogen leaving the body through the urine is higher than the amount of nitrogen entering the body through the mouth.
-This can cause anemia, lower infection resistance, impaired metabolism, and the development of fatty liver.
+This can cause anemia, lower infection resistance, impaired metabolism, and the development of the fatty liver.

 However, studies that included detailed blood testing of active men found no adverse effects resulting from D-aspartic acid supplement intake for 90 days.